ralapple/WebScraper/README.md

 # WebScraper Application
 Designed to pull contacts off of the MSHSL website without having to navigate and collect by hand.
+This is not intened to be malicious or dangerous to the MSHSL website.
+More scraping software is being developed, for more information, reach out via email.

 ## Requirements
 - This application runs on a few packages that make the functionality possible.
 - To install these packages, pip is used.
-- Once you have verified that pip is installed, run the command ```make depend```.
+- Once you have verified that pip is installed, run the command ```make depend``` or ```make depend3``` depending if you use pip or pip3.
 - This will attempt to install all of the necessary requirements that are used within this project.

 #### Packages Used in this Project